 - Trailhead: Flamborough Head Car Park

 Travel Made Me Do It have personally rated this trail

 The Drinking Dinosaur

-Afterwards, you’ll join the coastal route from Flamborough Head, heading north, passing the New Flamborough Lighthouse.
+If you’re doing the walk to Bempton Cliffs, afterwards, you’ll join the coastal route from Flamborough Head, heading north, passing the New Flamborough Lighthouse (AKA Flamborough Head Lighthouse).
 Almost immediately, you’ll catch sight of the Selwicks Bay Cliffs.
-These white sandstone cliffs are absolutely spectacular and are a major highlight of the Flamborough Head to Bempton Cliffs route.
+These white sandstone cliffs are absolutely spectacular and are a major highlight of the Flamborough Head walk to Bempton Cliffs.

-After a mesmerising walk along this section of the coast, you’ll arrive at North Landing Beach.
+After a mesmerising walk alongside the Flamborough Cliffs, you’ll arrive at North Landing Beach.
 Other than the incredible cliffs, there is an interesting cave to explore on the beach.

 Further north along the coast is another beautiful bay called Thornwick Bay.
-Expect more epic white cliffs to surround the bay and maybe even some seals laying on the pebbles!
+Expect more epic white cliffs, just like the ones at Flamborough Cliffs, to surround the bay and maybe even some seals laying on the pebbles!